What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 Here's something I say in almost every consultation: check in with your gut.

-And if I'm not the right fit for you, I'll tell you — honestly.
-I'll do my best to point you toward someone who might be.
-Getting support matters more to me than filling a caseload.
+And if I'm not the right fit for you, I'll tell you honestly.
+I'll do my best to point you toward someone who might be a better match.
+Getting you the right support matters more to me than filling a caseload.

 What You'll Walk Away With